 Our management conducted an evaluation, with the participation of our principal executive officer and principal financial officer, of the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) promulgated under the Exchange Act) as of the end of the period covered by this report.
-Based on this evaluation, due to the elimination of our audit committee in August 2020 and ineffective design and maintenance of controls over user access and program change management related to certain information technology (IT) systems that support the Company's financial reporting processes, our principal executive officer and our principal financial officer concluded that our disclosure controls and procedures were not effective as of April 2, 2022.
+Based on this evaluation, due to the elimination of our audit committee in August 2020 and ineffective program change management related to certain information technology (IT) systems that support the Company's financial reporting processes, our principal executive officer and our principal financial officer concluded that our disclosure controls and procedures were not effective as of July 2, 2022.